FIWARE/tutorials.Linked-Data/README.md

 -   Unknown attribute `xxx` => `https://uri.etsi.org/ngsi-ld/default-context/xxx`

-And unsurprisingly these default-context IRIs don't exist as valid webpages either.
+And unsurprisingly these default-context IRIs don't exist as valid web pages either.

 To create a valid **Building** data entity in the context broker, make a POST request to the `http://localhost:1026/ngsi-ld/v1/entities` endpoint as shown below.
 It is essential that the appropriate